rwanderc/blog/content/posts/2024-10-31-spring-multirabbit-update-2024.markdown

 [**spring-multirabbit**][fn-gh] ([maven][fn-mvn]) project was discontinued in February 2024 and FREE NOW will not maintain it any longer.
-I decided to branch it and continue supporting it myself under my [github.com/rwanderc/spring-multirabbit][gh] fork and releasing under my [wandercosta.com maven namespace][maven].
+I decided to fork it and continue supporting it myself under my [github.com/rwanderc/spring-multirabbit][gh] repository and releasing under my [wandercosta.com maven namespace][maven].

+**DISCLAIMER: The library and this initiative to continue supporting it are completely independent of my previous or current employers.**

-I created this project at FREE NOW in 2019 when I was working there, however I stepped away from its evolution while in the company due to the focus in other areas, and even further when I left the company in 2023.
+I created this project in 2019 while working at FREE NOW, but I stepped away from its evolution yet in the company due to the focus change towards engineering management, and even further when I left the company in 2023.

-However, apparently there are some users of this library, as people has being asking for the support of further SpringBoot versions.
+After I stopped evolving it, some people kept asking about the maintenance of the library, requesting it to support further versions of Spring Boot.
+Apparently, it's useful to some folks.
-Recently, in October 2024, I re-branched the project under my GitHub account and started working on the compatibility updates from Spring Boot 2.7.x until 3.4.x (current last version).
-Check the [compatibility list][gh-compatibility] for details.
+Recently, in October 2024, I forked the project under my GitHub account and started working on the compatibility updates from Spring Boot 2.7.x until 3.3.x (current version 3.3.5).
+Check the [compatibility list][gh-compatibility] for further details.

-Current last version is `com.wandercosta.multirabbit:spring-multirabbit:3.3.0` for compatibility with SpringBoot 3.3.x.
+Current version is `com.wandercosta.multirabbit:spring-multirabbit:3.3.0` for compatibility with SpringBoot 3.3.x.

 ```xml
 <dependency>